pleabargain/FastAPI_with_web_UI_stockscreener/README.md

 (Background on this error at: https://sqlalche.me/e/14/gkpj)
 ```

-# TODO
-Add a confirmation message for user stating that "X symbol has been added".

 but then I click on Filter button and my two entries were loaded!
 Yay!

+---

 http://127.0.0.1:8000/

 Shows all stocks in the db

+---

 http://127.0.0.1:8000/docs

 Shows all the docs for the API

+---

+# sqlalchemy
+object relational mapper (ORM) for querying databases

+---

+# TODO
+* read up on semantic ui and find out if there are other projects like that one
+* Add a confirmation message for user stating that "X symbol has been added".
+* If stock value = None then highlight the row
+---

 # original README
 Didn't see a lot of examples out there for this framework, so decided to create one.